ACCESS-NRI/access-hive.org.au/docs/about/contribute.md

 ### Preview of the documentation

-When a pull request is labeled during the review process, GitHub will automatically build a preview of the documentation that includes the proposed changes.
-The preview will not build until a reviewer has labeled the pull request as safe to test.
+When a pull request is created or updated, GitHub will automatically build a preview of the documentation that includes the proposed changes.

 In the pull request, you will see the link to the preview appear in this fashion:

 ![PRpreview](../assets/site-preview-PR.png)

 ???+ info "Build delay"
-    It can take a while for the preview to build.
+    It can take a while for the preview to build, even after the CI check is indicated as finished.
+Please wait for the comment with the link to appear and allow for some time after that for the preview to be properly deployed.

     If you open the preview and it looks completely broken or if it hasn't updated from additional modifications in the pull request, it probably means the site hasn't finished building yet.
 If you wait a little bit and refresh the page, it should fix it.